PGriv/airlineBooking/README.md

 By schedule
 Once a flight has been selected, the passengers on the flight will be asked, initially showing the fields to know the information of a single passenger.
 The necessary fields will be:

+<b>Edit: the contributor PGriv is mentioned as Petros Grivas inside the project contributes.</b>